Once you log into Ziflow, you will see the Proofs List. From there, click on the Create Proof button in the upper right corner.

 Proof name - by default, the proof name will be the same as the file name of the file you upload.
 If you upload more than one file, the proof name will be shown as Multiple files.

 Folder - the folder icon in the upper left corner allows you to either choose an existing folder or create a new one and select it as a destination for your proof.
-For more detailed information.
-Please see our folders functionality article.
+For more detailed information, please take a look at our folders functionality article.

 Progress bar - this appears as the file(s) are uploaded.
-All files will be listed in numerical order so you can quickly reference what's been added to your review cycle.
+All files will be listed in numerical order to reference what's been added to your review cycle quickly.

 Trash icon - this can be used to delete uploaded files.

-Non-static file types (video, audio, or Rich Media files) cannot be combined into a single proof.
+On Enterprise Edition, non-static file types (website, video, audio, or Rich Media files) can be combined into a single proof, making cross-channel campaign review a snap.

-Once you finish this step, simply scroll down to the next one.
+Once you finish this step, scroll down to the next one.

 Now you are ready to configure your stages and add reviewers.
 By default, Ziflow creates Stage 1 and automatically assigns ownership to the proof creator (you can change the proof owner later if needed).